Sarah Ferguson: Marriage to Andrew

-In 1987, Andrew and Ferguson undertook a 25-day tour of Canada.
-In February 1987, Ferguson got a private pilot's licence and, after passing a 40-hour training course that was paid for by Lord Hanson as a wedding gift, was presented with her wings at RAF Benson in December.
+In 1987, Ferguson and Andrew undertook a 25-day tour of Canada.
+In February that year, she passed her private pilot's licence after completing a 40-hour training course paid for by Lord Hanson as a wedding gift, and she was presented with her wings at RAF Benson in December.

-On 22 January 1988, during a trip to New York to attend a fundraising event, Ferguson was attacked by a young man at the entrance of her hotel.
-The man, who was screaming "murderers 3/8" and had the Irish Republican Army flag in his hands when he rushed at Ferguson, was charged with "attempted assault on the Duchess and assault on a federal agent".
-Later, a State Department press officer stated that "she was unharmed in the incident".
+On 22 January 1988, during a visit to New York City to attend a fundraising event, Ferguson was attacked by a young man at the entrance of her hotel.
+The man, who shouted "murderers 3/8" and carried an Irish Republican Army flag as he rushed towards her, was charged with "attempted assault on the Duchess and assault on a federal agent".
+A State Department press officer later confirmed that "she was unharmed in the incident".

-In March 1988, the two visited California.
-The trip was described by two British newspapers as a "brash, vulgar, excessive, weak-humored exhibition by two royals".
-The couple was defended by city officials of Los Angeles who stated that the criticism was "awful" and offensive, and observers described the Duke and his wife's behaviour as friendly and said that they fulfilled their duties.
+In March 1988 the couple made a royal tour of California.
+Two British newspapers described the trip as a "brash, vulgar, excessive, weak-humored exhibition by two royals".
+City officials in Los Angeles defended the couple, calling the criticism "awful" and offensive, while observers described the Duke and Duchess as friendly and said they had fulfilled their duties.

-In May 1989, Ferguson went on an official solo trip to Berlin.
+The couple's first child, Princess Beatrice, was born on 8 August 1988.
+Ferguson experienced high blood pressure and excessive water retention during the pregnancy.
+In September, she joined Andrew in Australia for an official visit, a decision that drew criticism from the press for leaving her newborn daughter in the United Kingdom.
+Their second daughter, Princess Eugenie, was born on 23 March 1990 by caesarean section.
+During her marriage, the tabloid press frequently mocked Ferguson's weight – which reached 15 st 10 lb (220 lbs) during her first pregnancy – and labelled her "Duchess of Pork" and "Fat Fergie".
+She vowed to lose weight after Beatrice's birth.
+In 1989, Ferguson was credited with helping to popularise the Callanetics exercise regime in the United Kingdom after reports that founder Callan Pinckney had given her private tuition.
+She received praise for her weight loss, as well as some criticism for not gaining enough weight during her second pregnancy.
+Ferguson later said that the press coverage of her weight damaged her self‑esteem and worsened her eating disorder.

-The couple became parents on 8 August 1988, with the birth of their daughter Beatrice.
-Ferguson suffered from high blood pressure and excessive water retention during her pregnancy.
-In September, Ferguson joined her husband in Australia for an official visit.
-The decision to leave her newborn daughter at home in the UK while she was touring the country brought her criticism from the press and media.
-Their second child, another daughter, Eugenie, was born on 23 March 1990 by caesarean section.
-During her marriage, the tabloid press ridiculed the Duchess of York for her weight (which climbed to 15 st 10 lb (220 lbs) during her first pregnancy), labelling her the "Duchess of Pork" and "Fat Fergie".
-She vowed to lose weight after the birth of her first daughter.
-In 1989, Ferguson was credited with kickstarting the UK popularity of exercise regime Callanetics after it was widely reported that founder Callan Pinckney had given her private tuition.
-She received praise for her weight loss and some criticism for not gaining enough weight during her second pregnancy.
-She later discussed the negative effect of the press stories about her weight on her self-esteem and added that they made her eating disorder worse.
+In May 1989, Ferguson undertook an official solo visit to Berlin.